microsoft/BotFramework-WebChat/HOOKS.md

 When called, this function will send a message activity with one or more [File](https://developer.mozilla.org/en-US/docs/Web/API/File) attachments to the bot, including these operations:

 -  Convert [File](https://developer.mozilla.org/en-US/docs/Web/API/File) into object URL
--  Generate thumbnail and will use a Web Worker and a offscreen canvas if supported
+-  Generate thumbnail and will use a Web Worker and an offscreen canvas if supported

 If you are using an `ArrayBuffer`, you can use `FileReader` to convert it into a blob before calling [`URL.createObjectURL`](https://developer.mozilla.org/en-US/docs/Web/API/URL/createObjectURL).